 * If you buy 10 tickets, you get one free.

-There’s also a non-rechargeable Andante Tour card that you can use to travel on the Andante network as much as you want for the chosen period.
+There’s also a non-rechargeable Andante Tour card that you can use to travel on the Andante network (all zones) as much as you want for the chosen period.

 Andante Tour 1 (24 hours): €7